Tree Identification Trail

 The number indicates that this is the second tree along the trail.
 After the tree’s common name (Black Cherry) is information about its location along the Trail – in this case that it closely follows after the first tree and that it is on the left (L) side of the trail.
 The second line has the tree’s scientific name in italics.
 Brief descriptions of each tree’s leaves, fruit and bark then follow accompanied by line drawings of its leaves, fruit and, in most cases, budding stems.

-To follow the sequence of the trees described in the brochure, begin at the kiosk at the trailhead to the left of the road just before the Veteran’s Building and proceed clockwise around the loop, ending behind the Veteran’s Building near the sign for the Rain Garden.
+This Trail begins at the trailhead at the top of the Park driveway and proceeds clockwise around the loop, ending behind the Veteran’s Building near the sign for the Rain Garden.

 Along the Trail we have identified 24 different species of trees.
 Each tree has been tagged with plates, like the ones pictured below, that list both its common and scientific names.
 The plates are usually on the trees themselves, but occasionally are on posts nearer to the trail.